fleetdm/fleet/handbook/product.md

 ## Fleet docs

+### Docs styleguide

+#### Headings

+Headings help readers scan content to easily find what they need.
+Organize page content using clear headings, specific to the topic they describe.

+Keep headings brief and organize them in a logical order:

+* H1: Page title
+* H2: Main headings
+* H3: Subheadings
+* H4: Sub-subheadings (headings nested under subheadings)

+Try to stay within 3 or 4 heading levels.
+Complicated documents may use more, but pages with a simpler structure are easier to read.

 ### Adding a link to the Fleet docs
 You can link documentation pages to each other using relative paths.
 For example, in `docs/01-Using-Fleet/01-Fleet-UI.md`, you can link to `docs/01-Using-Fleet/09-Permissions.md` by writing `[permissions](./09-Permissions.md)`.
 This will be automatically transformed into the appropriate URL for `fleetdm.com/docs`.